 This isn’t just a steak and cheese sandwich, it’s a delicious Philly Cheesesteak recipe, complete with sliced steak, peppers and onions, mushrooms, and melty provolone cheese, all served on toasted hoagie rolls.
 This sandwich is hearty, comforting, and amazingly tasty!

 If you’re a cheesesteak lover, you are going to really love knowing how to make a Philly cheesesteak at home.
 Your favorite sub shop meal is easy to replicate, and simple to make in less than 30 minutes.
-I think you’ll also like my recipe for Italian Beef Sandwiches made in the crockpot and this recipe for French Dip sandwiches.
+I think you’ll also like my recipe for Italian Beef Sandwiches made in the crockpot and this recipe for Prime Rib Sandwiches.

 For me, I want all the toppings on my cheese steak, so I’m adding peppers, onions, mushrooms, and lots of tasty provolone cheese.
 You might want to go a step further, and add hot peppers or other kinds of cheese too.
 That’s totally fine, I think more is better when it comes to Philly cheesesteaks!